Alfresco/alfresco-community-repo/CONTRIBUTING.md

 After your change has been accepted you can add it to the page[here](https://community.alfresco.com/docs/DOC-5279-featured-contributions)to let other members of the community know (A community account is required to update this page).

-Occasionally we may have to revert a change after it has been accepted this will usually be cause by failing integration or UI tests if this happens to you feel free to get in touch for more information.
+Occasionally we may have to revert a change after it has been accepted.
+This will usually be cause by failing integration or UI tests.
+If this happens to you feel free to get in touch for more information.

 ##Additional info and links